OSGP/Documentation/Userguide/Installation/Setup-VM-Vagrant.md

 #### Tip
  - If the script fails for some reason (eg. Errors in the console such as time outs during downloading), you can retry the procedure by running the following command `vagrant destroy && vagrant up`

 Now that the script has ran its course, go to the Ubuntu virtual machine and log in as 'The "dev" user', when asked for a password, enter 'dev'.

-Now shut down the virtual machine.
+## Optimize your OSGP Development virtualbox image.
+At this point you also can adjust the virtualbox settings like cpus and memory size.
+If you don't want to adjust this proceed to Chapter 2.1.3 Setup OSGP

+If you do want to update the virtualbox settings for this image, shut down the image first:

 ![alt text](./installation-script-screenshots/06.png)

-Once the machine has been Shut Down, open VirtualBox and right click on the new virtual machine (called xxxx_xxxx_osgp_development_xxxxxxx) and select Settings.
+Once the machine has been Shut Down, open VirtualBox and right click on the new virtual machine (called "OSGP Development") and select Settings.
 Go to System and increase the Base Memory of the system to at least 4096 mb (or the maximum recommended (in green amount).

 ![alt text](./installation-script-screenshots/07.png)